What is a GSP?

-The South Fork Kings GSA’s GSP will include a physical description of the area including groundwater conditions, a water budget, groundwater management criteria, a monitoring program, and projects and measurable objectives to become sustainable within 20 years.
-It is the goal of the South Fork Kings GSA Board to develop a Subbasin GSP that will allow flexibility in supply and demand-side solutions to achieve sustainability.
+South Fork Kings GSA’s GSP will include a physical description of the groundwater management area including groundwater conditions, a water budget, groundwater management criteria, a monitoring program, and projects and measurable objectives to become sustainable within 20 years.
+It is the goal of the South Fork Kings GSA to develop programs and management actions that allow flexibility in supply and demand-side solutions to achieve sustainability.

 For more detail on the required components of the GSP, click to view the CA DWR Plan Outline: click here

-The CA Department of Water Resources role in the GSP process is to provide data, tools, and support services to local GSA’s tasked with implementing SGMA.
+The CA Department of Water Resources role in the GSP process is to provide data, tools, and support services to local GSAs tasked with implementing SGMA.
 They are not the enforcement entity, but are the regulating and assisting agency.